ProjectsUCSC/YelpSA/README.md

 # YelpSA
-Sentimental analysis on reviews alone to generate restaurant ratings
+To perform sentence level sentimental analysis on reviews to generate restaurant ratings .